 2. Roles rather than titles

-3. Personality please!
+3. Personality, please!

-4. Needs based job descriptions
+4. Needs-based job descriptions

 Another key difference is that a typical ‘teal’ job specification, compared to the ‘orange’ checklist of skills, is that it is much shorter, often only one or two paragraphs of text.
-Job descriptions are typically more conversational compared to the bullet list of an orange checklist of requirements for any roles.
+Job descriptions are typically more conversational compared to the bullet list of an orange checklist of requirements for any role.
 It explains the need that the role hopes to meet, not the solution.

 Below is a possible roadmap to transition to a more teal way to handle job titles.